celoyd/wheather/README.md

 Ta-da!

 You can still see some significant artifacts.
 There's mottling and even a little bit of cloud in the ocean.
 This will disappear if you use more input images, or they're clearer.
-But the basics should be clear.
+But now you should have the grounding to do that with some understanding.